DavidKingPanda/codex-test/SetupGuide.md

 - **Infrastructure** – glue code (`EventBus`, `ClientInputSender`, `ServerCommandDispatcher`, `ClientBootstrap`, `ServerBootstrap`).
 - **Presentation** – visuals and camera scripts (`CameraFollow`).

-This setup yields a clean, event-driven, server‑authoritative ECS base where a player entity moves with WASD, the server replicates the position, and the client camera follows from a top‑down perspective.
+This setup yields a clean, event-driven, server‑authoritative ECS base where a player entity moves with WASD, the server replicates the position and survival stats, and the client camera follows from a top‑down perspective while displaying hunger and stamina bars.